Stevan Walton

 Stevan Walton (born 23 April 1985 in Bromsgrove) is a shooter from Redditch who won a gold medal in Commonwealth Games held from 3–14 October 2010 in Delhi, India.

 He won, with Steven Scott, the men's double trap pairs event on 6 October 2010.

-Walton was introduced to shooting due to his godfather owning a shooting ground.
+Walton was introduced to shooting by his godfather, who owned a shooting ground.
 From here he participated in county shooting and then advanced to national shooting.